 3. INFRINGEMENT STRATEGY.

 The answer is straightforward – contactconnect with} Brian Russ Law, Inc. today.
 We’re fielding calls from potential new clients every day.
-Having an lawyer on your team to protect your name can help you avoid costly mistakes and give you invaluable peace of mind.
+Having an lawyer on your team to protect your logo can help you avoid costly mistakes and give you invaluable peace of mind.